 As beautiful as the walled city of Dubrovnik is, for us Split came out as the better choice for our stay on Croatia’s Dalmatian Coast.
 Here are some of our reasons:

-The central location of Split on the Dalmatian Coast of Croatia makes it a perfect place from which to explore the rest of the coastline.
-Dubrovnik, Sibenik, Trogir and Dalmatian islands like Hvar and Brac are all easy to do from Split as are the spectacular national parks not far inland from this beautiful city.
+Split and Dubrovnik are both enviable locations for different reasons.
+But the central location of Split makes it easy to come and go from other destinations in the Balkans.
+Also, sitting as it does on the Dalmatian Coast of Croatia makes it a perfect home base from which to explore other parts of Croatia on a day trip.
+Sibenik, Trogir and Dalmatian islands like Hvar and Brac are all easy to do from Split in a day as are the spectacular national parks not far inland from this beautiful city.
+Even Dubrovnik is possible in a day trip from Split or a one night stop over.
 The well maintained roads make having a car a good option to visit the surrounding areas but there is also decent bus and ferry service and a selection of local tour providers.

-While we were in Split we twice used Adriatic4You as our expert guides.
-We joined them on the day tour of both the UNESCO site of Plitvice Lakes national park and also the beautiful Krka Falls national park.
+During our time in Split we did tours of both the UNESCO site of Plitvice Lakes national park and also the beautiful Krka Falls national park.
 Both are brilliant examples of the natural beauty that abounds in Croatia and are highly recommended for day trips.
-We found Adriatic4You to be incredibly friendly and professional from the initial meeting at their in town office through to their tour guides and drivers and wish we had been able to try more of their tours.
+We found Adriatic4You and Get Your Guide to be good choices for taking guided tours.

 You can see a short video of the lovely Krka falls below.
 Keep in mind that we took the tour in winter so expect it to be even more spectacular in the spring through fall months!